 Tantamount to the use of forensic software is the knowledge of the binary and hexadecimal numbering systems.
 All modern numbering systems have two things in common: (1) digits, and (2) placeholders.
 Each placeholder represents the base raised to a higher power.
 In the following tables, the second row is the placeholder and the third row is the power to which each value is raised.
-In the first

-Pl aceholder and Pow er
+Placeholder and Power (Rows 1 and 2 respectively)

 (Note that the power is always one less than the placeholder.)

-10 10 9 8 7 6 5 4 3 2 1
+10 9 8 7 6 5 4 3 2 1

-9 8 7 6 5 4 3 2 1 0
+9 9 8 7 6 5 4 3 2 1 0

+DECIMAL (Dece 10, Ten digite 0.0)